Buy Now!

 Load Matroska XML Media Chapter files (".mtxchp" extension)

-Zoom Player supports multiple chaptering formats.
-By enabling this setting, Zoom Player will look for the external Matroska Chapter format files.
-You don't need to open the chapter file, opening the media file will automatically look for the chapter file.
+Zoom Player supports multiple chapter/bookmark formats.
+By enabling this setting, Zoom Player looks for external Matroska Chapter files.
+There's no need to open the chapter file directly, opening the media file automatically opens the chapter file.
 For example:

 myvideo.avi